stripe/open-banking-v2-docs/docs/API Overview/pis.md

 ### `CreditorAccount` requirements

-`CreditorAccount.SchemeName` supports either `UK.OBIE.SortCodeAccountNumber` or `UK.OBIE.Wallet`.
+`CreditorAccount.SchemeName` supports either `UK.OBIE.IBAN` or `UK.OBIE.Wallet`.
 Providing any other value will return an error.

 -  `UK.OBIE.Wallet`
    -  `CreditorAccount.Identification`: Must be the Stripe recipient account ID (e.g. `acct_test_123`)
    -  `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default outbound destination, otherwise the destination ID (e.g. `gbba_test_123`)
--  `UK.OBIE.SortCodeAccountNumber`
+-  `UK.OBIE.IBAN`
-   -  `CreditorAccount.Identification`: Must be the concatenated sort code and account number, totaling 14 digits
+   -  `CreditorAccount.Identification`: Must be the IBAN number associated with the account
+   - `SupplementaryData.CreditorAccount.Address.CountryCode`: Must provide the destination country code for intra-EU payments

 ## The following apply to all international payment consents:

 ### `CreditorAccount` requirements

-`CreditorAccount.SchemeName` supports `UK.OBIE.IBAN`, `UK.OBIE.BBAN` and `UK.OBIE.SortCodeAccountNumber` (see special case mentioned below).
+`CreditorAccount.SchemeName` supports `UK.OBIE.IBAN` and `UK.OBIE.BBAN`.
 Providing any other value will return an error.

 Please ensure to send all required additional `SupplementaryData` as mentioned in the SupplementaryData section below.

-### Note on sending a domestic payment from a different currency

-If you choose to send a domestic payment to a GB recipient from a supported currency on your Financial Account other than `GBP`, please use the International Payments API instead and enter the `DestinationCountryCode` as `GB`.
-You may then specify the `CurrencyOfTransfer` as mentioned below.
-You may use the `UK.OBIE.SortCodeAccountNumber` scheme for the CreditorAccount.
-Note that the payment will still land in GBP in the user's bank account.

 ### `CurrencyOfTransfer` requirements